catalyzeio/stratum-docs/guides/enable-multi-factor-auth.md

 ---
 title: Enable Multi-Factor Authentication
 category: manage
-summary: How to secure your Catalyze account with multi-factor authentication.
+summary: How to secure your Datica account with multi-factor authentication.
 ---

 # Enabling Multi-Factor Authentication

-Enabling multi-factor authentication (MFA) is a straightforward process that adds another layer of security to your Catalyze account.
-To start, head to [https://product.catalyze.io/account/mfa/activate](https://product.catalyze.io/account/mfa/activate).
+Enabling multi-factor authentication (MFA) is a straightforward process that adds another layer of security to your Datica account.
+To start, head to [https://product.datica.com/account/mfa/activate](https://product.datica.com/account/mfa/activate).

 Here you'll be prompted for your username and password as well as which type of MFA you would like to enable.
-Catalyze currently supports two modes for generating One-Time Passwords (OTP): email and authenticator apps such as Google Authenticator.
+Datica currently supports two modes for generating One-Time Passwords (OTP): email and authenticator apps such as Google Authenticator.
 Type in your credentials and choose `Email`.

 ![email_mfa](../images/email_mfa.png)